AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/job.md

 ]
 ```

-## View an individual job
+## View an individual Data Repair API job

 You can call the `/job/{JOB_ID}` endpoint to check on the progress of a data repair job.
 Following submission of a job, `status` reports as `processing` and `progress` is a number between `0` and `100`.
-Once complete, `status` reports as `complete` and `serverCalls` is set to the number of server calls scanned during the job.
+Once complete, `status` reports as `complete` and `serverCalls` is set to the number of Data Rows Scanned during the job.
 This `serverCalls` value is used to calculate usage.

-Completion of a repair job can take hours to days, depending on the date range of the repair job and the amount of traffic the report suite gets per day.
+Completion of your data repair job can take hours to days, depending on the date range of the data repair job and the amount of traffic the Report Suite gets per day.

 `GET https://analytics.adobe.io/api/{ANALYTICS_GLOBAL_COMPANY_ID}/datarepair/v1/{RSID}/job/{JOB_ID}`